 LIFE ON THE LEDGE

 Be sure to check out our newest exhibit, Life on the Ledge, located in the pier house gallery.
 This 3,000 gallon aquarium features a custom background that represents an underwater coquina rock shelf.
-The vertical tank will become the home to several eels and dozens of fish.
-Twiddy & Company of Duck sponsored the exciting new exhibit.
+The vertical aquarium provides a home to eels and fish thanks to Twiddy & Company of Duck who sponsored the exhibit.

 life under the pier